anthony-symphony/whatsapp-connect-entitlements/README.md

 You also need to update based on the service account created above:
 - sessionAuthHost (please confirm this with Symphony team)
-- botPrivateKeyPath (ends with a trailing "/"))
+- privateKeyPath (ends with a trailing "/"))
-- botPrivateKeyName
+- privateKeyName
 - publicKeyId (please confirm this with Symphony team)